As anyone who’s looked into Tesla’s warranty specifics knows, there’s a lot of ground to cover—and we’re here to help break it down for you!

 Tesla’s warranty covers repairs and replacement costs related to manufacturing defects from parts that Tesla either makes or supplies as a part of the vehicle.
 This does not include wear and tear items such as tires, seat materials, brake pads, etc. It does include damage from a battery fire (with situational limitations).

 Currently, the warranty on a Tesla is called the New Vehicle Limited Warranty, which includes the Basic Vehicle Limited Warranty (4 years or 50,000 miles), the Safety Restraint System Limited Warranty (5 years or 60,000 miles), and the Battery and Drive Unit Limited Warranty (8 years or 100,000-150,000 depending on the vehicle model).
+This is good information to know even if you’re a seller; if you decide to put your Tesla up for sale, the buyer may ask questions about the warranty or transferability of the warranty.

 Yes, you can buy an extended warranty on a used Tesla straight from Tesla itself under the right conditions, but only for the Model S and Model X. The Extended Service Agreement (ESA) is a 2 or 4 year extension of coverage (excluding the Battery and Drive Unit Limited Warranty) that can be purchased if your Tesla is under the limit of 30 days or 1000 miles past its New Vehicle Limited Warranty coverage.
 Alternative 3rd party options are also available.